Got neck and back pain? Break up your work day with these 5 exercises for relief

 A large-scale study of Denmark's workforce health promotion programs found those who took activity breaks, compared to those who did nothing, were less likely to need multiple sick days from illness and pain.

 Many of the employees in the study, including office workers, used elastic resistance bands for 10-minute exercise breaks, three times a week.
-Those who used the bands did exercises like placing the bands between the hands, pulling the arms open, and squeezing the shoulders together.
+They did exercises like placing the bands between the hands, pulling the arms open, and squeezing the shoulders together.
 Employees could take breaks using the bands at their desk or gather with co-workers to exercise together.

 Stretching resistance bands apart with your hands can counter the slouching, forward motion of the neck and shoulders when working at a computer.
 It can also help with muscle fatigue from sitting at a desk for long periods by strengthening back muscles, says Lars L. Andersen, a professor of musculoskeletal disorders at Denmark's National Research Centre for the Working Environment and lead author of the study.